 You need do nothing with the timer other than to switch it on when you arrive and off when you leave.

 The ADVANCE button cycles through 4 states: NORMAL PROGRAMME - ADVANCE ie OFF to ON or ON to OFF - ON OVERRIDE, ie switched ON regardless of the programme - OFF OVERRIDE ie switched OFF regardless of the programme - back to NORMAL PROGRAMME ie as programmed.
 When you arrive, press ADVANCE once to switch it to the ADVANCE state and when leaving you need to press ADVANCE three times to get it to the OFF OVERRIDE state.

 If the time becomes reset press the TIME button for about 3 seconds and the year will show.
 Increase with the OVERRIDE button and decrease with the BOOST button.
-Press TIME to move to months and repeat until the time is set.
+Press TIME to move to months and repeat until the day, hour and minutes are set.

 For the hot water timer/controller.
 If the programme is corrupted press PROGRAMME for 3 seconds or so and the days of the week should show.
 Press PROGRAMME again and the first of four programme times will display.
 Set this to 06:00 using the OVERRIDE and BOOST buttons then press PROGRAMME again to move to the switch off time and set this to 10:00.
 Press PROGRAMME again and it will go to the next programmed time and set this to switch on at 18:00 and off at 20:00.
 Then press PROGRAMME again until you have cycled through the four programmes.
 Do not set programmes 3 or 4 to anything.

 For the heated towel rail programme just one on and one off time to 02:00 and 10:00 respectively